cbodnaruk/ELAN-Workshop/README.md

 ## Other Notes
 ### Adding a comments column
+In order to add a Comments column after the Free Translation column in our transcription, first we need to define a new tier type in our ELAN project, and then create a new tier of that type for each speaker.
+These instructions will create a comments column in transcription that allows us to add comments to a single segment.
+Alternatively, comments that exist independently can be created by setting the tier Stereotype to None and checking the Time-alignable box when creating the Tier Type.

+> Select Type > Add New Tier Type...
+For Type Name, we want something like "comments", for Stereotype, select Symbolic Association.
+Leave everything else and press "Add".
+Close this window and select Tier > Add New Tier...
+Following the existant naming convention, name the new tier "Comments-Speaker 1", select the Parent Tier as "Text-Speaker 1" and the Tier Type as "comments".
+Press "Add" and repeat this process for each speaker.

 ### Typing in the Tibetan Script
 The default font in ELAN is not able to properly render the Tibetan script.
 If we want to write with it, we need to assign a new font to the speaker column.
 First, we need check which fonts we have installed that will display Tibetan, and then we can assign them to the text tiers.